ibnlanre/portal/README.md

     - Optionally, pass in an `initial value` for your state.

     ```js
-    // the initial state is optional
+    // The key can be any value
     const [state, setState] = usePortal("counter", 0);
     ```

-    - To persist the state in `localStorage`, use:
+    - To persist the state in `localStorage`:

     ```js
-    // an array is used as the key, but could be anything
+    // A array is used as the key, but could be anything
     const [state, setState] = usePortal.local(["counter", "local"], 1);
     ```

-    - To persist the state in `sessionStorage`, use:
+    - To persist the state in `sessionStorage`:

     ```js
-    // an object is used as the key, but could be anything
+    // An object is used as the key, but could be anything
     const [state, setState] = usePortal.session({ counter: "session" }, 2);
     ```

-    - To cache the state in `document.cookie`, use:
+    - To cache the state in `document.cookie`:

     ```js
     const [cookieState, setCookieState] = usePortal({